 See the Menu: Sidecar >

-Athens Corner Grill and Veranda Bistro in Roanoke and Zorba's in Salem are tried and true Greek restaurants with devoted diners who love their saganaki (hot breaded bubbly cheese), dolmades (stuffed grape leaves), and falafel (fried ground chickpeas).
+Athens Corner Grill is a tried and true Greek restaurant with devoted diners who love their saganaki (hot breaded bubbly cheese), dolmades (stuffed grape leaves), and falafel (fried ground chickpeas).
 And those are just the appetizers!
 Tackle a gyro, pick away at a souvlaki skewer, or indulge in a hefty helping of spanakopita for the main course, but be sure to save room for the baklava!